sajb0t/MusubiTLX-gui/MUSUBITLX_GUI.md

     - add extra options (dropout, gradient clipping, etc.)
     - while always seeing exactly what command MusubiTLX will run when you click **Start training**.

-#### Step 4 – Check estimated training time
+#### Step 4 – Check estimated training time and system resources

-Just below the LoRA filename, the GUI shows a **rough time estimate** based on:
+- **Estimated training time**: Just below the LoRA filename, the GUI shows a **rough time estimate** based on:
   - number of images
   - epochs
   - batch size
   - image repeats
   - VRAM profile
   - resolution

   This is only an approximation, but it helps you understand whether you are looking at seconds, minutes or hours.

+- **System resources**: Below the training buttons and above the console/log, you'll see:
+  - **RAM**: Current RAM usage (available/total and percentage)
+  - **VRAM**: Current VRAM usage (available/total and percentage)
+  - Updated every 3 seconds with color-coded indicators (green/yellow/red)
+  - Useful for monitoring memory usage, especially after running other applications like ComfyUI.

 #### Step 5 – Start training